pivlab/phenoplier-cli/README.md

 This is a command-line interface (CLI) for the [PhenoPLIER](https://github.com/haoyu-zc/phenoplier?tab=readme-ov-file) project.
 PhenoPLIER is a flexible computational framework that combines gene-trait and gene-drug associations with gene modules expressed in specific contexts.
 This CLI program aims to provide a more user-friendly interface for users to interact with the PhenoPLIER project and integrate it into their own computational pipelines.

 ## Installation
 For now, we recommend using a new conda environment to install and test out the package as it's still under development.
-To do so, run the following command at the root directory of the project:
+To do so, run the following commands:
 ```bash
 # Create a new conda environment
 conda create -n "phenoplier-cli" python=3.12.0